mglennon/chs-rtmp-server/README.md

-# FIRST Chesapeake RTMP Docker Server
+# FIRST Chesapeake RTMP Server Docker Container

 **Docker image for video streaming server that supports RTMP, HLS, and DASH streams.**
 **Designed to facilitate the streaming of remote events for [FIRST Chesapeake](https://firstchesapeake.org)**